-1.5.4 Part 2B: this part is known as the "brochure supplement".
-It requires resumé-like information about certain personnel of the adviser who provide advisory services to the particular client.
+- 1.5.2 Part 1B: this part requires additional information about certain Part 1A responses, as well as narrative disclosure with respect to disciplinary events.
+It is only completed by advisers registered with one or more states and is filed electronically with the states. - 1.5.3 Part 2A: this part is known as the "brochure".
+It requires a narrative, plain English response to a number of specific items, including a description of the business, fees and compensation, disciplinary information, and key risk factors.
+It is filed electronically with the SEC and delivered to clients. - 1.5.4 Part 2B: this part is known as the "brochure supplement".
+It requires résumé-like information about certain personnel of the adviser who provide advisory services to the particular client.
 The brochure supplement does not have to be filed with the SEC for federally-registered advisers but must be delivered to relevant clients of the adviser.

 The SEC uses the information provided in Part 1 of Form ADV for regulatory purposes, including determining whether to approve the registration of a new adviser.
 Part 2 of Form ADV includes information that must be provided to clients.
 Advisers must keep their Form ADV current by filing periodic amendments as long as they are registered.
 Amendments are required promptly in accordance with Form ADV instructions in the event that certain types of information become inaccurate (such as identifying information, custody information and disciplinary information), or certain other types of information become materially inaccurate (such as information about successions, client transactions and control persons).
-Amendments are otherwise required at least annually within 90 days of the adviser's fiscal year end.
+Amendments are otherwise required at least annually within 90 days of the adviser's fiscal year-end.